weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 d(p, gq) < r,for some r > 0.
 The number r is called the radius of N,(p).

-(b) A point p is a limit point of the set E if every neighborhood of p contains a point q # p such that g€ E.
+(b) A point p is a limit point of the set E if every neighborhood of p contains a point q # p such that g \in  E.

 (cc) If pe E and p is not a limit point of E, then p is called an isolated point of E.